 Writer.
 Director.
 Filmmaker.

-Before pursuing filmmaking, Sasha started off active in the freelance photography space, where he practiced landscape, portrait & street photography.
+Before pursuing filmmaking, Sasha started off active in the freelance photography space, where he practiced studio, portrait & street photography.
 Although not his primary focus anymore Sasha is still available for commercial and editorial commissions & hire.

 He’s a recognised filmmaker and artist, achieving the title of DUX in Unit 1/2 & 3/4 Media.
 His short film, ‘Maybe, I’m Not Okay’, which premiered at the Beaconhills College Berwick CR8 exhibition, was submitted for consideration in the VCE 2024 season of excellence within Top Screens.